How to Test Well Water

 Well water is often groundwater, which is water held underground in natural “tanks” made of permeable rock.
 These tanks are called aquifers, and they’re refilled when rainwater filters down through layers of earth.

 Although rainwater can potentially pick up bacteria and other impurities, it’s naturally cleaned to some degree as it seeps down into the aquifer.
-However, you should keep in mind that the water supply may require additional filtration.
+However, you should keep in mind that the water supply may require additional filtration with a well water filter.

 Wells are constructed in different ways depending on the depth of the aquifer.
 According to the EPA, there are three basic types: